Paediatric oncology service

-The paediatric oncology service has been developed from scratch over the past ten years and now has a dedicated team and three dedicated oncology cubicles on Outwood Ward, the children’s inpatient ward at East Surrey Hospital.
-Patients cared for in the paediatric unit up until they are 16, however, the team will look at each individual case to see if they can continue to be managed in the paediatric department after the age of 16.
+The paediatric oncology service has a dedicated team and three dedicated oncology cubicles on Outwood Ward, the children’s inpatient ward at East Surrey Hospital.
+Patients are cared for in the paediatric unit until they are 16, however, the team will look at each individual case to see if they can continue to be managed in the paediatric department after the age of 16.

-It is one of the busiest Level 1 Paediatric Oncology Shared Care Units in the South East and works closely with the Royal Marsden Hospital in Sutton, which is the principle treatment centre in the area for children with cancer.
-Between 15 and 20 new cases are seen every year and the team actively treats 30 patients at any one time.
+It is one of the busiest level 1 paediatric oncology shared care units in the South East and works closely with the Royal Marsden Hospital in Sutton, which is the principle treatment centre in the area for children with cancer.
+15-20 new cases are seen every year and the team actively treats 30 patients at any one time.
 Around half of the patients have leukaemia, a third have brain tumours and the rest have solid tumours elsewhere in the body.

-The Trust’s service provides supportive inpatient care for children who suffer a febrile neutropenia, intercurrent illness or need a blood transfusion.
-There is an outpatient chemotherapy clinic which is run by a dedicated Paediatric Oncology Nurse with support from the consultant.
+The SASH service provides supportive inpatient care for children who suffer a febrile neutropenia, intercurrent illness or need a blood transfusion.
+There is an outpatient chemotherapy clinic which is run by a dedicated paediatric oncology nurse with support from the consultant.

-There is also a community nursing team which does the weekly blood tests and central line care in the patient’s own home setting.
-In the most recent peer review, in late 2011, the paediatric oncology service was commended for its work.
+There is also a community nursing team which does weekly blood tests and central line care in the patient’s own home setting.

 Most children diagnosed with cancer either attend via the emergency department or are referred through the urgent pathway with non-specific symptoms.
-Pick-up rate through the two week rule is extremely low.
-Once the diagnosis is suspected or confirmed, the patient is referred to the Royal Marsden for further investigations and initiation of treatment plan.
+Pick-up rate through the Two Week Rule is extremely low.
+Once the diagnosis is suspected or confirmed, the patient is referred to the Royal Marsden Hospital for further investigations and initiation of treatment plan.
 Children under one are referred to Great Ormond Street Hospital.

 If a GP suspects a child has a serious condition, they can refer them to the Rapid Access Clinic on Wednesday afternoons at East Surrey Hospital.

-Community Children’s Nursing Teams, based both at West Sussex and East Surrey Primary Care Trusts, visit the family in their home every week, to carry out routine bloods tests and reviews.
+Community children’s nursing teams visit the family in their home every week to carry out routine bloods tests and reviews.

 From the point of diagnosis, the paediatric oncology team takes care of all the patient’s health needs, even if not directly linked to the cancer, until 6 months after completion of chemotherapy.